PARKDALE

 Pop in for a tattoo, an exhibition, or a trim — and stay for the stories.

-Did you know?
+Did You Know?
 Tattoo studios have historically served as creative hubs, connecting music, art, and underground culture.

-1696 Queen W
+1696 Queen West

 -